This might come as a surprise to you, but separation anxiety is not just for the babies!

 Many mothers do have trouble dealing with the initial separation from their babies.
 It usually gets easier with time, but if you feel that you are not getting any more comfortable with the situation, perhaps you need to rethink your decision to work full-time or get professional help.

-If you find yourself constantly worrying about your baby, to the point of not being able to work or concentrate, consider talking to your doctor or a trained counselor.
+If you find yourself constantly worrying about your baby, to the point of not being able to work or concentrate, consider talking to your doctor or a trained counsellor.

 Did you experience back to work anxieties?
 How did you overcome them?